fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt to your project folder.
+> It is recommended that you copy the files of the `js` folder from `fusioncharts-suite-xt` download package to your project folder.

-Installation of FusionCharts Suite XT is simply copying and pasting the JavaScript files from the downloaded package into your project folder.

-After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

-Following is the list of JavaScript files present in your `fusioncharts-suite-xt` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder:

 File Name|Description|
 -|-
 `fusioncharts.js`|This is the core FusionCharts library, which you need to import in all your pages where you want to generate a chart, gauge or a map.|
-`fusioncharts.charts.js`|This file is required to render all charts present under FusionCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.charts.js`.|
+`fusioncharts.charts.js` (optional)|This file is required to render all charts present under FusionCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.charts.js`.|
 `fusioncharts.widgets.js`|This file is required to render all gauges present under FusionWidgets XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.widgets.js`.|
 `fusioncharts.powercharts.js`|This file is required to render all charts present under PowerCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.powercharts.js`.|
 `fusioncharts.gantt.js`|This file is required to render the Gantt chart. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.gantt.js`.|